Another-Axiom/GT_CustomMapExample/README.md

 This is a simple prefab that is essentially just a visual preview to show where you've placed them in your map.
 Can be used with the
 `MapBoundary` and `Teleporter` scripts to define teleport destinations.

+## Loading Zones

+If you want to break up your map into multiple scenes, you can use the `ZoneLaodTigger` prefab to load and unload those scenes.

+### Multi Map Setup
+ALL scenes you want included in your map need to be added to the `Scenes In Build` section of the `Build Settings` window.
+To make sure all your scenes line up correctly with each other, open your main scene and then select the other scenes from the `Project` window and drag them into the `Hierarchy` window.
+The scenes should appear in the `Scene` view and you can edit them as needed.
+Add the `ZoneLoadTrigger` prefab where you a scene load/unload to occur.
+Make sure the prefab is in the correct scene.

+### Zone Load Trigger
+This is the prefab used to determine where scenes are loaded and/or unloaded.
+It contains the `LoadZoneSettings` script, a `Box Collider`, and a preview mesh to help with sizing and placement.
+All scenes added to the `Scenes In Build` section of the `Build Settings` window will be listed under the `Load Zone Settings` script in two sections:
+`Scenes to Load` and `Scenes to Unload`
+You can also set how the load zone is triggered with the `Triggered By` setting.

+### Multi Map Lightmapping
+Currently there are only two ways to use lightmaps with loading multiple scenes
+- Open all scenes at the same time in editor and lightmap all scenes at once
+- Create a lightmap for each scene individually Creating two or more lightmaps for the same scene is not supported at this time.

 ## Exporting and Uploading to Mod.io